iamgreggarcia/codesherpa/README.md

 ## Recent Updates

 - **July 13, 2023**:
   - A basic standalone UI is now available.
-Read the [Quickstart section](#quickstart) to try it (requires an OpenAI API key). _NOTE_: expect **many** bugs and shortcomings, especially if you've been binging OpenAI's Code Interpreter since its been made general available to Plus subscribers
+Read the [Quickstart section](#quickstart) to try it (requires an OpenAI API key). _NOTE_: expect **many** bugs and shortcomings, especially if you've been binging OpenAI's Code Interpreter since its been made generally available to Plus subscribers
   - New contributions from [emsi](https://github.com/emsi) [(#18)]([Title](https://github.com/iamgreggarcia/codesherpa/pull/18)) and [PeterDaveHello](https://github.com/PeterDaveHello) [(#28)](https://github.com/iamgreggarcia/codesherpa/pull/28)! 👏
 - **June 21, 2023**:
     - The ChatGPT plugin service will now fetch the `openapi.json` generated be the server.
 Also added [request example data](https://fastapi.tiangolo.com/tutorial/schema-extra-example/) which is included in the api spec.
 This reduces the size of the plugin manifest `description_for_model`.